terzievdimitar/react-native-recepie-app/README.md

 #### **Authentication**

-- Auth is done using Clerk.
+- Auth is done using `Clerk`.
 For more information visit [https://clerk.com/docs/expo/getting-started/quickstart](https://clerk.com/docs/expo/getting-started/quickstart)

 #### **Recipes**

-- To manage the recipe TheMealDB API has been used.
+- To manage the recipes `TheMealDB API` has been used.
 For more information visit [https://www.themealdb.com/api.php](https://www.themealdb.com/api.php)

 #### **Favorites**